 (g) Regional Representatives.
 Any Member may be nominated as a candidate for Regional Representative by any other Member whose administration office is in the same geographical region [see 4.1(e)(2)]; the position may also be self-nominated.
 A candidate must have been a Member in good standing for two (2) years preceding the nomination.
 The term of office shall be two (2) years.
 Regional Representatives are eligible for re-election to two (2) consecutive terms, and may seek re-election after sitting out one two (2) year term.

-(1) Regional Representatives are elected according to geographical region of GHATS.
-An eligible candidate’s employer’s administrative office is in the region for which the candidate is being nominated (Secondary School) or clinic in which they are employed (clinical or corporate).
+(1) Regional Representatives are elected according to the geographical regions of GHATS.
+An eligible candidate’s employer’s administrative office must be located in the region for which the candidate is being nominated (Secondary School) or clinic in which they are employed (clinical or corporate).

 (2) Boundaries of the Regional Representatives’ geographic regions: